rodneyknaap/ATX-286AT-V3-mainboard/README.md

 # Status of the project
 Currently the project is fully prepared in the quartus CPLD programming, which have been uploaded here into this repository.

-The PCB has been ordered from JLCPCB (3-8-2025)
+The PCBs have been ordered from JLCPCB (3-8-2025)

 ![A picture of JLCPCB Order view](JLCPCB_ORDER_REV3D.png)